Adoration 4 Adventure’s solo female travel series – part one.

 Since 2008, and this amazing trip, I have returned to the US 7 times, knocking off many more filming locations and dream destinations.
 I am still single, but I am so proud of myself for taking control of my life since then.

-If I want to experience a place, or see a filming location, I know I can do it.
-That’s the best lesson I have learnt from all of this: if you want something bad enough, you find a way to make it happen.
+If I want to experience a place or see a filming location, I know I can do it.
+That’s the best lesson I have learned from all of this: if you want something bad enough, you find a way to make it happen.

 It is possible.

 2016 sees me solo and heading to Canada on a working holiday and what an adventure that will be.